Indicators for Setting Stop losses in Indices Trading

 Indicator for Setting Stop Loss Orders

-Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a indices trading instruments trading price action.
-The middle band is a basis for the intermediate term trend, typically it is 20 period simple moving average, which is also the base for upper and lower bands.
-The upper band's distance and lower band's distance from the middle band is determined by volatility of price.
+Bollinger Band indicator consist of 3 bands designed to encompass the majority of a trading instruments trading price action.
+The middle band is a basis for the intermediate term trend, typically it's 20 period simple MA, which is also the base for upper & lower bands.
+The upper band's distance & lower band's distance from the middle band is determined by volatility of price.

-Since these Bollinger bands are used to encompass the trading price action, the bands can be used to set stop loss orders outside the areas of the bands.
+Since the Bollinger Band are used to encompass the price action, the bands can be used to set stop loss orders outside the areas of the bands.

-Bollinger Band Setting Stop Loss Order Level - Bollinger Bands Technical indicator
+Bollinger Bands Setting Stop Loss Order Level - Bollinger Bands Technical indicator

 Fibonacci retracement levels provide areas of support and resistance, these can then be used to set stop loss levels.